Thai Massage and the 5 Elements with Krishnataki

 24th – 30th July 2019

-During this five day course we will learn about the therapeutic application of Thai massage, in accordance with the five elements of Chinese Medicine.
-Each day we will focus on a different element and understand the internal organs, meridians, acu-points and practices associated with it and use Thai massage sequences to address imbalances there.
+During this 5-day course, we will learn about the therapeutic application of Thai Massage, in accordance with the five elements of Chinese Medicine.
+Each day we will focus on a different element and understand the internal organs, meridians, acupoints and practices associated with it and use Thai massage sequences to address imbalances there.
 Water, Earth, Metal, Fire and Wood make up the elemental system according to Chinese Medicine.
 We will explore the emotional body, pathological conditions, dietary nutrition & herbs, as well as go deep into elemental awareness with ceremony, meditation, movement, touch, qi gong and breathwork.
-In using the wisdom of the Tao with static and dynamic Thai massage, we can tonify and disperse energy, address deficiency and excess and harmonise the physical, emotional and spiritual bodies.
+In using the wisdom of the Tao with static and dynamic Thai massage, we can tonify and disperse energy, address deficiency and excess and harmonize the physical, emotional and spiritual bodies.

 Introduction of the Water element.
 Looking deeper at the spine, bones & kidneys and focusing on acupressure points to energize and tonify the water element and address the emotions of fear and insecurity.
 Dealing with ailments of lower back pain, chronic fatigue, coldness, fertility, sexual abuse, low libido & kidney issues.